-- 4.2 Each Entry must have a Team Manager who may not be a driver. - 4.3 A driver may drive for only one entry during an event. - 4.4 An Entry may be comprised of a maximum of 5 drivers, 1 Team Manager and 5 Pit crew.
-Additional persons may be utilised within the pit garage at the team's own circuit entry costs. - 4.5 Should a team withdraw before qualifying in the race.
-Another team may nominate a change of previously entered driver prior to qualifying taking place.
+- 4.2 Each Entry must have a Team Manager who may not be a driver.
+This generally will be the person who registers the team with the promotors prior to entering the event. - 4.3 A driver may drive for only one entry during an event. - 4.4 An Entry may be comprised of a maximum of 5 drivers, 1 Team Manager and 5 Pit crew.
+Additional persons may be utilised within the pit garage at the team's own circuit entry costs.

+4.5 Should a team withdraw before qualifying in the race, another team may nominate a change of previously entered driver prior to qualifying taking place.
 Such approval can only be approved by the stewards of the event.